gurinina/RNA-seq-analysis/lessons/03-DGE_QC_analysis.md

 ### Transform counts for data visualization
 rld <- rlog(dds, blind=TRUE)
 ```
 The `blind=TRUE` argument results in a transformation unbiased to sample condition information.
 When performing quality assessment, it is important to include this option.
-The [DESeq2 vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#blind-dispersion-estimation) has more details.

-The `rlog` function returns a `DESeqTransform` object, another type of DESeq-specific object.
-The reason you don't just get a matrix of transformed values is because all of the parameters (i.e. size factors) that went into computing the rlog transform are stored in that object.
+The `rlog` function returns a `DESeqTransform` object.
 We use this object to plot the PCA and heirarchical clustering figures for quality assessment.

-> **NOTE:** The `rlog()` funtion can be a bit slow when you have e.g. > 20 samples.
-In these situations the `vst()` function is much faster and performs a similar transformation appropriate for use with `plotPCA()`.
-It's typically just a few seconds with `vst()` due to optimizations and the nature of the transformation.

 ### Principal components analysis (PCA)

 DESeq2 has a built-in function for plotting PCA plots, that uses `ggplot2` under the hood.
-This is great because it saves us having to type out lines of code and having to fiddle with the different ggplot2 layers.
-In addition, it takes the `rlog` object as an input directly, hence saving us the trouble of extracting the relevant information from it.
+It takes the `rlog` object as an input directly, hence saving us the trouble of extracting the relevant information from it.

 The function `plotPCA()` requires two arguments as input: an `rlog` object and the `intgroup` (the column in our metadata that we are interested in).